KevCaz/KevCaz.github.io/content/notes/computesci/slurmandgnuparallel.md

 Earlier today, I found an opportunity to put in practice what I've learned last week.
 Indeed I needed to download hundreds of shapefiles (2 different kind of shapefiles at 2 different for almost 120 years), extract values from them before deleting them.
-To do so, I wrote a bash script to distribute the simulations on 5 nodes and use 4 CPUs per node: that is
+To do so, I wrote the following bash script to distribute the simulations on 5 nodes and use 4 CPUs per node:

 ```shell